Table of Contents

 Rainfall

-Rain is a type of precipitation, which means it is water falling from the sky to the ground.
+Rain is precipitation, meaning water falling from the sky to the ground.
 Rain is liquid, but there are other types of precipitation too.
 Precipitation comes in three forms: liquid, freezing and frozen.
 Precipitation falls on the earth in various forms.
 The form depends on the method of formation and the temperature during formation.

-Rain is a important part of the water cycle and brings most of the fresh water to Earth.
-It creates the right conditions for many ecosystems to thrive.
+Rain is an important part of the water cycle.
+It brings most of the fresh water to Earth and creates the right conditions for many ecosystems to thrive.
 Rain also helps generate electricity in hydroelectric plants and is used for watering crops.

 Types of Rainfall